erithmetic/erica.works/_posts/2024-03-12-programming-the-multiverse-part-1.markdown

 Classical computers are great when you want to perform a scripted task quickly.
 They excel at CRUD operations - creating, reading, updating, and deleting data.

-## Quantum computers are weird, and...probably useful for something?
+## Quantum computers are weird, but useful

 QC has traditionally been a hammer in search of nails, but some uses are slowly emerging.
 AI and QC seem to be a promising match as well as optimizing logistical problems.
 Instead of scripting out a process in steps, QC finds optimal paths through forests of data.
 Whereas classical computers try to Hulk Smash their way into a building, QC tries all the possible secret entrances simultaneously.
 But quantum computers are also a little flakey at the moment.
 Today they require strategies to reduce "noise" and multiple runs to get a set of results that give you an "average" answer.